 - Small hole punch

-When cutting out banner pieces by hand, I like to make a template first.
+I like to make a template when cutting out banner pieces by hand.
 I will still use my paper trimmer to cut the rectangle, but the template makes quick work of cutting the notches on the bottom of the banner pieces.

-Step two: Next, cut the rectangles to go on the banner pieces.
+Next, cut the rectangles to go on the banner pieces.
 I cut mine to be 2″ x 2 1/2″.
-Again you will need (6) six pieces.
+Again, you will need (6) six pieces.

 These stencils are very easy to use.
-Simply line up your stencil with your paper and punch holes in the guides with the included punch.
+Line up your stencil with your paper and punch holes in the guides with the included punch.

 Backstitch using your stencil as a guide as you go.